splunk/observability-workshop/content/en/s4r/3-initial-tour/1-homepage/2-home-page.md

 {{% notice title="Exercise" style="green" icon="running" %}}

 * Expand the Main Menu and click on **Settings**.
-* Check in the **Org Switcher:** if you have access to more then on Organization.
+* Check in the **Org Switcher** if you have access to more then one Organization.

 {{% notice title="Tip" style="primary"  icon="lightbulb" %}}
-If you have used Splunk Observability before, you maybe placed in an Organization you used before.
+If you have used Splunk Observability before, you maybe placed in an Organization you have used previously.

 Make sure you are in the correct workshop organization.
 Verify this with your instructor if you have access to multiple Organizations.
 {{% /notice %}}